Setup JaCoCo Coverage Gate in SonarQube: Complete Guide

 </plugin>

-This plugin sets up the JaCoCo agent to collect code coverage data and generates a report in the target/site/jacoco/index.html file.
+This plugin collects coverage data and generates a report in target/site/jacoco/index.html.

 sonar.coverage.jacoco.xmlReportPaths=target/site/jacoco/jacoco.xml